webwags/rest-api-app/README.md

 # Simple Currency Conversion PHP Application

-The app should fetch and display currency conversion rates.
+The app fetches and displays currency conversion rates.
 To get rates you need to use the free API: http://exchangeratesapi.io.
 For this assessment, you'll have a week to complete.

 The app consists of two pages: the first page displays currency conversion rates that are stored in the database, the other one is a management page to add and remove the conversions from the database.